 Idexx, a large veterinary diagnostic laboratory has tested thousands (the exact number wasn’t stated) of cat and dog samples and have so far found no positive results to date.

-Current recommendations are to follow government guidelines which include self-isolation, particularly for people with symptoms, only leave home to purchase food, medicine, receive medical care, exercise, work or care for people in need, wash hands frequently with soap and water, for a minimum of twenty seconds.
+Current recommendations are to follow government guidelines which include self-isolation, particularly for people with symptoms, only leaving home to purchase food, medicine, receive medical care, exercise, work or care for people in need, wash hands frequently with soap and water, for a minimum of twenty seconds.

 - Coronaviruses belong to a large family of viruses that infect mammals and birds.

 - Most coronaviruses infect one species only.